MitchBradley/PulseCounter/README.md

 * GPIO 0 - Counter reset input.
 A transition on this pin will reset the counter.
 This pin is normally connected to the "BOOT" button on an ESP32, so it is not necessary to connect an external switch; you can just push the BOOT button.
 * GPIO 18 - Test output.
 This generates a 100 kHz signal.
 You can connect it to GPIO 4 to test the program.

+You also need to connect GND between the Pulse Counter ESP32 and the external device that is generating the pulses.

 ## Installation

 Get the files bootloader.bin, partitions.bin, and firmware.bin from the *binaries* folder in this repo.